CarlvinceTan/.dbc-to-.xlsx-Mapping-and-File-Conversion-Tool/README.md

 **Written by Carlvince Tan for MUR Documentation Tools**

 ## Motivation
-- This tool is mainly to enable ease of access and maintainability for electrical engineers; however, for software engineers who require further information, still refer to the .dbc file
+- This tool is mainly to enable ease of access and maintainability for electrical engineers (specifically pin mapping); however, for software engineers who require access to further information about CAN messages, referring to the .dbc file will still be most advisable.
 - The demo Vector CANdb++ software isn't able to create new attributes/categories to specify pins, adding these extra details in the comments will also result in permanent adjustments to the .dbc, unable to be uncommented.

 ## Features